-If you’ve ever searched the internet wondering, “How much does it cost to replace windows?” the answer may not have been as straightforward as you’d like it to be.
-When it comes to a window replacement estimate, there are many factors to consider.
+If you’ve ever searched the internet wondering, “How much do windows cost to replace?” the answer may not have been as straightforward as you’d like it to be.
+There are many factors to consider when it comes to a window replacement estimate.
 But don’t let that intimidate you.

 We’ll help you break them all down to get a better understanding of your next home renovation project.
 From standard window costs to specialty window options, we’ll help you find what you need.